joppe/apestaartje/doc/layout.md

 ## Random thoughts
 A json converter must be used to transform relations (many to one etc).
 How to customize forms and override generic behavior?
+Associations many-to-one and many-to-one should be a super class for collections